 The darker tone works nicely with reddish oak cabinets when lined with white grouting.
 A striking look for your traditional wood cabinets is by having them in a diagonal square grid layout.

-Though you can also go with small squares in a grid layout for streamlined oak cabinets.
+You can also go with small squares in a grid layout for streamlined cabinets.

 Moreover, adding the different hues creates more depth and richness, resulting in a much more interesting visual appearance.

-If you are creating a kitchen design for coastal-theme interior or a beach house, without any doubt, this is the ideal choice.
-Enjoy the airy, charming farmhouse ambiance by combining this coastal blue tile with oak cabinets.
+If you are creating a kitchen design for coastal theme interior or a beach house, without any doubt, this is the ideal choice.
+Enjoy the airy, charming farmhouse ambiance by combining this coastal blue tile with oak cabinetry.

-However, this option may not works well if you are using dark oak, so we highly recommend you to only use this alongside any light toned oak wood.
+However, this option may not work well if you are using dark oak, so we highly recommend you only use this alongside any light-toned oak wood.

 White marble is a foolproof choice when it comes to backsplashes.
 This earthy stone not only will easily fit in into any kind of kitchen, but can also combined with literally any color palette.